yellowmessenger/documentation/docs/platform_concepts/growth/dataexplorer/intro.md

 Data explorer is categorized into 2 sections:

-* **Default datasets**:  These are the tables that are built in on Insights automatically obtained automatically by the bot, they are related to Users Events, Messages, API Events, Agent Events, etc.
+* **Default tables**:  These are the tables that are built in on Insights automatically obtained automatically by the bot, they are related to Users Events, Messages, API Events, Agent Events, etc.
-* **Custom datasets**: These are the custom tables created by the bot builder.
+* **Custom tables**: These are the custom tables created by the bot builder.
 A table can be customized based on your preferences.
 They are fetched using [database nodes](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/action-nodes#23-database)/stored [database](https://docs.yellow.ai/docs/platform_concepts/studio/database) on the **Automation** page

 :::note
 The labels Reports and Queries, Datasets, and Tables are used synonymously.
 Reports/queries are created for the data present in the Datasets/tables.
 These reports (default and custom) are used for complex data analysis/summarization/visualisation.